Research Visa Sponsorship Jobs in Massachusetts

 Which visa types are most common for research roles in Massachusetts?

-H-1B is the most common visa for industry research positions at biotechs and pharmaceutical companies.
-Academic and nonprofit research institutions frequently use J-1 exchange visitor visas for postdoctoral researchers and research scholars.
+H-1B visa is the most common visa for industry research positions at biotechs and pharmaceutical companies.
+Academic and nonprofit research institutions frequently use J-1 visa exchange visitor visas for postdoctoral researchers and research scholars.
 O-1A visas appear for researchers with exceptional records, such as significant publications or grants.
 Some university-affiliated roles also qualify under cap-exempt H-1B petitions, which bypass the annual lottery entirely.

 Which cities in Massachusetts have the most research sponsorship jobs?